mayurj747/turtlebot-gym-gazebo/README.md

     `python test_drive turtlebot.py turtlebot_dqn_2`

-    turtlebot_dqn_2 loads weights of the DQN trained for "Exploration without Directed Bias" (refer report) .
+    turtlebot_dqn_2 loads weights of the DQN trained for "Exploration without Directed Bias" (refer report).
 Replace with turtlebot_dqn_1 for "Exploration with Directed Bias".
+Run `gzclient` in a separate terminal to view the robot moving in circles.

  Weight files are located `./models`.